Have you been paying attention to the latest crazes and internet hype about activated charcoal?

 Activated Charcoal Soap Requests

 Last year we had several customers ask us for activate charcoal soap.
-I wrinkled my brow at the idea and did some research last fall.
+I wrinkled my brow at the idea and set about to do some research.
 It was a timely move, as more and more of our wholesale accounts began asking us to carry an activated charcoal soap.
 Their customers were besieging them with requests.

-We do the requisite research into ingredients before we incorporate them.
-This blog is to share those results with you and share OUR position on the use of activated charcoal in personal care products.
+We must do research on new ingredients before incorporating them into our skin care products.
+This blog is to share those results with you.
+And share OUR position on the use of activated charcoal in personal care products.

 Research on Activated Charcoal Soap

-If you do an internet search, you can find multiple sites touting the benefits of activated charcoal soap.
-A site named “Style Craze” has a June 3, 2015 article listing 10 AMAZING benefits of activated charcoal soap for the skin.
+Do an internet search and you will find multiple sites touting the benefits of activated charcoal soap.
+One site has a June 3, 2015 article listing 10 AMAZING benefits of activated charcoal soap for the skin.
 The problem is these claims are made with zero research references.
 Without peer reviewed journals, scientific published papers, recorded dermatology trials, there is nothing for the serious consumer to follow up on.